PrezBala/ProjectTwo-Quiz/README.md

 # UX (User Experience)
 ## Website Owner Goals

-The main purpose for the website is to serve as a central hub of information on the Samurai / Shogun Era of Japan.
-Through informative text and images/videos this will entice the user further on the history of Japan.
-With several images showcasing the armaments and also a contact us page so if users have additional questions or any queries they can contact the website host.

 The main purpose for this is to engage the user in a fun quiz based on the Marvel franchise.
 Through a range of questions from each of the franchises movies this will eventually culminate to a score at the end, where the user can save there score against other players or to improve themselves.

 ## User Goals